ibm-cloud-docs/vpc/instance_metadata_vpc_faqs.md

 ## How do I enable the metadata service?
 Can I later disable it?
 {: #faq-rdms-6}

 For Beta, the metadata service is enabled for instances you create on accounts authorized to use the service.
-You can disable the service by making a `PATCH /instance` call using the VPC API and setting `enabled` parameter to `true`.
+You can disable the service by making a `PATCH /instance` call using the VPC API and setting `enabled` parameter to `false`.
 For information, see [Enable or disable the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service#imd-metadata-service-enable).

 ## How secure is the metadata service?
 Are their additional security measures I need to take?
 {: #faq-rdms-7}